damogranlabs/classy_blocks/README.md

 - `cd` to directory of the chosen example
 - Run `python <example.py>`; that will write blockMeshDict to examples/case
 - Run `blockMesh` on the case
-- Open examples/case/case.foam in paraview to view the result
+- Open `examples/case/case.foam` in ParaView to view the result

 For instance:
 ```bash